Bjarten/computer-vision-ND/README.md

 ## Project 1: Facial Keypoint Detection

-In this project I build a facial keypoint detection system.
+In this project, I build a facial keypoint detection system.
 The system consists of a face detector that uses Haar Cascades and a Convolutional Neural Network (CNN) that predict the facial keypoints in the detected faces.
+The facial keypoint detection system takes in any image with faces and predicts the location of 68 distinguishing keypoints on each face.

 The Udacity repository for this project: [P1_Facial_Keypoints](https://github.com/udacity/P1_Facial_Keypoints)